monchee/liamsproject/docs/antibodies/caspr2.md

 ### Description
 Anti-CASPR2 antibodies are of the IgG1 and IgG4 isotypes directed against a component of the VGKC in the central and peripheral nervous systems.
 They are more often associated with peripheral than central manifestations.

 Thymoma is present in 20-50% of cases.
 Anti-CASPR2 antibodies may coexist with anti-LGI1 antibodies.

 ### Mechanism of action
 CASPR2 is expressed throughout the central and peripheral nervous systems.
-In the CNS it is expressed in the cerebellum, CA1 and CA3 hippocampal and pyramidal cells, olfactory bulb, and white matter tracts.
-In the PNS it is found in the juxtaparanodes of myelinated axons.
+- **In the CNS**: it is expressed in the cerebellum, CA1 and CA3 hippocampal and pyramidal cells, olfactory bulb, and white matter tracts.
+- **In the PNS**: it is found in the juxtaparanodes of myelinated axons.
 Anti-CASPR2 antibodies disrupt CASPR2 or internalise the VGKC complex.
-At other times the antibody will disrupt CASPR2 interactions with neighbouring proteins.
+- **At other times**: the antibody will disrupt CASPR2 interactions with neighbouring proteins.
 Some patients show reduced CMAP and SNAP amplitudes.

 ### Associated clinical features
 - Seizures in 49% (predominantly complex partial)